 For busy living rooms that feel like a thoroughfare, many families find that an indoor/outdoor rug provide a perfect compromise offering style, softness and durability.
 Families spend a lot of time on the floor and having a soft surface to land is a must.
-But so is holding up to daily play and any number of spills and accidents.

 Room to Play

 Make some space for family fun and games.
 Oversized coffee tables are great for board games, cards, puzzles or train tracks.
-Its best to avoid glass tops and even consider round tables for tots or smaller (or add bumpers until the kids get bigger and more stable).

 Cushioned oversized cocktail ottomans make another great choice.
 And if you can swing it, opt for storage.
-A few drawers help keep items safe from grabby fingers and swinging tails.

 We all know that art and décor add interest, personality and color to your room.
 Often families find it fun to personalize their living room with photo collections or portraits of their kids.

 Sometimes your kids will come up with fabulous abstract art that can be framed and put up on the walls.
-So hand your tots a paintbrush and a smock and let them channel their inner Picasso.
+So hand your tots a paintbrush and a smock and let them channel their inner artist.
 Everyone loves a room that they feel a part of.
 And it doesn’t get much more personalized than that.

 Storage, Storage and More Storage

 With a house full of kids comes a house full of stuff.
 There is no end to the number of toys, games, and accessories involved.
 Look for accent items that have drawers, baskets or bins so that you’ve got places to put things away.
-This will help keep the space livable for both kids and adults.

 Opt for the Lived-in Look